Auyo

-Auyo is a Local Government Area of Jigawa State, Nigeria.
-Its headquarters are in the town of Auyo.
+Auyo is a town and Local Government Area of Jigawa State, Nigeria.

 It has an area of 512 km^{2} and a population of 132,001 at the 2006 census.

 The postal code of the area is 731.

 The Auyokawa language, now extinct, was formerly spoken in Auyo.

 And it also has ten (10) political wards which include:

 Auyo, Auyokayi, Ayama, Ayan, Gatafa, Gamafoi, Gamsarka, Kafur, Tsidir, and Unik.

 Geography

 Auyo is located in the northeastern part of Jigawa State.
 It is bordered by Hadejia to the north, Kafin Hausa to the south, and Kaugama to the west.
 The region experiences a semi-arid climate with a wet season lasting from May to October and a dry season from November to April.
 The Hadejia River flows through the area, providing a source of water for agriculture and other activities.

 Demographics

 The population of Auyo LGA consists primarily of Hausa and Fulani ethnic groups, with Hausa serving as the predominant language spoken in the area.
 Islam is the main religion, influencing the cultural practices and daily life of its residents.
 According to the 2006 Nigerian census, Auyo had an estimated population of around 132,001, though recent estimates suggest that it has grown.